Last modified: April 20, 2022, 7:07 p.m.

-A very rare species in Belgium, only known from the Kempen.
+A very rare species in Belgium, only known from a few locations in the Campine area.

 Length 12–15 mm, width 2–5 mm; tubular, covered with plant fragments, lichens and grains of sand and soil.